Water-holding frog: Distribution and habitat

-Recorded sightings of Ranoidea platycephalas across Australia since 1788.
+Recorded sightings of Cyclorana platycephalas across Australia since 1788.

-Ranoidea platycephala is endemic to Australia and has populations present in all Australian states and territories excluding Victoria and Tasmania.
+The water-holding frog is endemic to Australia and has populations present in all Australian states and territories excluding Victoria and Tasmania.
 Individuals of this species are noted to be distributed across dry inland regions in two allopatric populations, the first being in the Barkly Tablelands of the Northern Territory, and the second occurring across north-eastern South Australia, southern Queensland and northern New South Wales.
 They populate arid and semi-arid regions and are the most widely distributed species of frog within these habitat zones.
 They occur in numerous habitats which are assumed to be of low elevation and prone to flooding.
 The range of habitats include ephemeral wetlands, scrublands, forests, grasslands, claypans, temporary swamps, intermittent pools, and rivers.

 The populations are assumed to be large from frequent reports and broadly ranged.
 This range does overlap with national parks, but only limited research has been undertaken into the ecology and biology of the species.